bluecollardev/pocketpt-app/README.md

-# Mediashare Phone App
+# PocketPT Phone App

-## Running the Mediashare App and API
+## Running the PocketPT App and API

 **Prerequisites:**
 You will need to have Node.js, npm, yarn, and Docker installed locally